Wilkins urging GOP switch for vote in sheriff’s race

 According to the Board of Elections, voters have until April 13 to switch party affiliation in advance of the primary.

-Republicans who switch, however, might lose the chance to support their candidate in a contested GOP race, of which there are four in May.
+Republicans who switch, however, might lose the chance to support their candidate in a contested GOP race, of which there are three in May.

-Commissioner David Edge is being opposed by Ronald Hammonds in the race for the District 6 seat; challengers Jarrod Lowery and Tom Norton, both Republicans, are running in District 47 to try to win the state House seat held by Rep. Charles Graham, a Democrat; and challengers John W. Imbaratto and Russell Walker, both Republicans, are seeking the House District 48 seat now held by Garland Pierce, a Democrat.
+Commissioner David Edge is being opposed by Ronald Hammonds in the race for the District 6 seat; and challengers Jarrod Lowery and Tom Norton, both Republicans, are running in District 47 to try to win the state House seat held by Rep. Charles Graham, a Democrat.

 On the federal level, Republicans Robert Pittenger, the incumbent, will face Clarence W. Goins Jr., of Eastover, and Mark Harris, of Charlotte, in the primary race for District 9 in the U.S. House.